microsoft/vscode-docs/docs/remote/containers-advanced.md

 2. If you did not select a folder with a `devcontainer.json` in it, you can pick a pre-defined one by running **Remote-Containers: Add Container Configuration File...** from the Command Palette (`kbstyle(F1)`).

-3. Follow these steps based on what your `.devcontainer/devcontainer.json` or `.devcontainer.json` references:
+3. Follow these steps based on what your `.devcontainer/devcontainer.json` or `.devcontainer.json` references to alter the source code mount:

     **Dockerfile or image**: